TIBCOSoftware/snappydata/docs/programming_guide.md

     snappy.delete(tableName, "ITEMREF = 3")
 ```

-#### String / Char / Varchar Datatypes
+#### String/CHAR/VARCHAR Data Types
-SnappyData supports Char and Varchar datatypes in addition to Spark's String datatype.
-For performance reasons, it is recommended that you use either Char or Varchar type, if your column data fits in maximum Char size (254) or Varchar size (32768), respectively.
-For larger column data size, String type should be used as we store its data in Clob format internally.
+SnappyData supports CHAR and VARCHAR datatypes in addition to Spark's String datatype.
+For performance reasons, it is recommended that you use either CHAR or VARCHAR type, if your column data fits in maximum CHAR size (254) or VARCHAR size (32768), respectively.
+For larger column data size, String type should be used as we store its data in CLOB format internally.

-Create a table with columns of Char and Varchar datatype using SQL:
+**Create a table with columns of CHAR and VARCHAR datatype using SQL**:
 ```Scala
 CREATE TABLE tableName (Col1 char(25), Col2 varchar(100)) using row;
 ```

-**Create a table with columns of Char and Varchar datatype using API**:
+**Create a table with columns of CHAR and VARCHAR datatype using API**:
 ```Scala
     import org.apache.spark.sql.collection.Utils
     import org.apache.spark.sql.types.{IntegerType, StringType, StructField, StructType}